tyler36/ddev-cypress/README.md

 - Firefox
 - Electron

-It is considered best practice to use a [specific image tag](https://github.com/cypress-io/cypress-docker-images#best-practice).
+Best practice encourages using a [specific image tag](https://github.com/cypress-io/cypress-docker-images#best-practice).

 - If you require a specific browser, update `image` in your `./.ddev/docker-compose.cypress.yaml`.
-- Available images and versions can be found on the [cypress-docker-images](https://github.com/cypress-io/cypress-docker-images) page.
+- Available images and versions are available on the [cypress-docker-images](https://github.com/cypress-io/cypress-docker-images) page.

 ## Commands

 Cypress can run into 2 different modes: interactive and runner.
 This recipe includes 2 alias commands to help you use Cypress.

 To see Cypress in interactive mode, Cypress forward XVFB messages out of the Cypress container into an X11 server running on the host machine.
-There are many options depending on your OS.
-User have reported success with the following:
+Each OS has different options.
+Developers have reported success with the following:

 - Windows 10 / WSL users:
   - [GWSL](https://opticos.github.io/gwsl/tutorials/manual.html) (via [Microsoft store](ms-windows-store://pdp/?productid=9NL6KD1H33V3))